-“Opting for the soft corn tacos instead of ordering a burrito is a big calorie saver—and the taste is pretty similar, too!
+"Opting for the soft corn tacos instead of ordering a burrito is a big calorie saver—and the taste is pretty similar, too!
 They are smaller than the larger burrito tortilla so this naturally constrains the amount of fillings they'll hold, which automatically keeps portions in check.
-This meal contains a healthy balance of carbohydrates, lean protein, and vegetables, which is important for staying satisfied without going overboard on calories” – Willow Jarosh MS, RD co-owner of C&J Nutrition and co-author of the upcoming book, The Healthy, Happy Pregnancy Cookbook
+This meal contains a healthy balance of carbohydrates, lean protein, and vegetables, which is important for staying satisfied without going overboard on calories" – Willow Jarosh MS, RD co-owner of C&J Nutrition and co-author of the Healthy, Happy Pregnancy Cookbook

 Chicken, Pinto Bean and Veggie Salad